• Skip to primary navigation

 Recipe Card

-Almond flour muffins served on a parchment paper square.
+Almond flour muffins are served on a plate.

 These wonderfully light and fluffy almond flour muffins are perfect for breakfast or as a quick and filling snack.